thousandparsec/schemepy/doc/src/type-mapping.rst

   conversion can be called with Python values as parameters, otherwise, parameters should be converted to Scheme value before passing to the callable.
 So as to the return value.

+Converting from Python to Scheme is always a *deep* conversion.